top of page

 There’s a funny sort of cascade that happens when you are out of whack.
 A forward head posture, for example, is very common.
 In that position, the muscles that flex the neck forward are underworked.
 The muscles on the back of the neck are overstretched and cranky.
 The hips tend to shift to compensate, and you get a similar pattern at the pelvis.

 Picture a string running from the base of your spine, up through the top of your head.
 Imagine yourself pulled up by that string.
 You will naturally straighten, and your shoulders will relax into their proper position.
-I like this much better than the rigid shoulders that can happen from just trying to “stand up straight.”
+I like this much better than the rigidness of the old-fashioned "chest out, shoulders back."

 Note that her chin is not pointing up – lift the top of your head, not your face.